 Boston Rolls are filled with creamy avocado, poached shrimp, and crunchy cucumber, then rolled in nori seaweed sheet and sushi rice!
 In this recipe, you will learn how to make sushi rice, how to select fillings, how to roll the sushi, and how to garnish with tobiko or masago!

-What Is A Boston Roll?
+What is a Boston Roll?

 Similar to the California Roll, Boston rolls are a type of maki sushi (rolled sushi) made by rolling ingredients in nori seaweed sheet and seasoned rice.
 Instead of imitation crab, poached shrimp is used in the Boston roll.
+It’s an inside-out sushi roll where the rice is on the outside and the nori is on the inside, wrapping the filling.
+It’s often garnished with the bright orange masago or tobiko (Japanese flying fish roe).

 Although rolled sushi originates in Japan, Boston rolls are not.
-It’s an adapted sushi recipe in Eastern U.S. to pay respect to the Japanese root while celebrating shrimp fishery in the Boston area.
+It’s an adapted sushi recipe in Eastern U.S. to pay respect to the Japanese root while celebrating shrimp fishery in Boston area.

 Traditionally the fillings of a Boston roll include cooked shrimp, avocado, and cucumber.
 Some people use tempura shrimp, where the shrimp is dipped in the batter and then deep fried in hot oil.
 I like to use poached shrimp for a healthier and easier version but still full of flavors.

 After the sushi is rolled up in seaweed sheet and rice, it’s best to spread some tobiko (flying fish roe) on top of the roll, giving it a vibrant orange color and crunchy texture.
-You can find it in local Japanese stores or order online from amazon.
+You can find it in local Japanese store or order online from amazon.
 Sometimes masago is used as a substitute.

 You’ll also need a sushi rolling bamboo mat to make the sushi for the best result.